The Best in Tanzania

 Babu Ramadhani Lembariti

 Babu is Swahili for “grandparent,” but don’t let his name fool you.
-Babu is a young man and a fun-loving guide who loves talking with guests and meeting new people.
+Babu is a fun-loving guide who loves talking with guests and meeting new people.
 His interest in wildlife introduced him to the world of guiding, where he worked for 10 years before joining Rick and Judi’s team.

 “Babu is amazing!
 He was so knowledgeable about animal behavior.
 Some of our best sightings were entirely due to his patience and instinct for what the animals would do.”